Gramli/AuthApi/README.md

 # Architecture

-Projects folows **[Clean Architecture](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#clean-architecture)**, but application layer is splitted to Core and Domain projects where Core project holds business rules and Domain project contains business entities.
+The project follows **[Clean Architecture](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#clean-architecture)**, but the application layer is split into Core and Domain projects.
+The Core project holds the business rules, while the Domain project contains the business entities..

-As Minimal API allows to inject handlers into endpoint map methods, I decided to do not use **[MediatR](https://github.com/jbogard/MediatR)**, but still every endpoint has its own request and handler.
-Solution folows **[CQRS pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs)**, it means that handlers are separated by commands and queries, command handlers handle command requests and query handlers handle query requests.
-Also repositories (**[Repository pattern](https://learn.microsoft.com/en-us/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application)**) are separated by command and queries.
+As Minimal API allows for injecting handlers into endpoint map methods, I decided not to use **[MediatR](https://github.com/jbogard/MediatR)**.
+Nonetheless, every endpoint still has its own request and handler.The solution folows the **[CQRS pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs)**, , meaning that handlers are separated into commands and queries; command handlers handle command requests, and query handlers handle query requests.
+Additionally, repositories, following the (**[Repository pattern](https://learn.microsoft.com/en-us/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application)**), are also separated into commands and queries..

-Instead of throwing exceptions, project use **[Result pattern](https://www.forevolve.com/en/articles/2018/03/19/operation-result/)** (using [FluentResuls package](https://github.com/altmann/FluentResults)) and for returning exact http response, every handler returns data wraped into HttpDataResponse object which contains also error messages collection and http response code.
+Instead of throwing exceptions, the project uses the **[Result pattern](https://www.forevolve.com/en/articles/2018/03/19/operation-result/)** (using [FluentResuls package](https://github.com/altmann/FluentResults)).
+For returning precise HTTP responses, every handler returns data wrapped in an HttpDataResponse object, which also contains a collection of error messages and the HTTP response code.

 #### Clean Architecture Layers